 In Kingston, however, the average commute to work is quite long.
 On average, people spend 31.13 minutes each day getting to work, which is significantly higher than the national average.

-Being a small village, Kingston does not have a public transit system used by locals to get to and from work.
+Kingston is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Kingston in 2022 was $21,488, which is low income relative to Michigan and the nation.
 This equates to an annual income of $85,952 for a family of four.
 However, Kingston contains both very wealthy and poor people as well.